Collections Framework β

 You can create unmodifiable versions using factory methods like:

-interface is the foundation of the framework and defines the core methods used to manipulate collections of objects.
-All major interfaces like List
+The Collection<E> interface is the foundation of the framework and defines the core methods used to manipulate collections of objects.
+All major interfaces like List, Set, and Queue extend from Collection.

 Declaration: